Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ```cmd
 fastboot boot <twrp.img>
 ```
-> if you already have TWRP installed, just hold the power and vol+ buttons at startup
+> If you already have TWRP installed, just hold the power and vol+ buttons at startup

 #### Unmount all partitions
 Go to TWRP settings and unmount all partitions